hyunmoon/wordcrypt/README.md

 If you would like to encrypt every line that contains phone numbers you can do:
 `python wordcrypt.py -l "Phone" -i sample.txt`

+Important:
+Currently, handling specific strings or lines is supported for encryption only.

 ## Useful Commands
 To save the result in clipboard, add the following at the end of the command line after a space